rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

 ### Line Material

 The next extension will draw a few different types of lines.
-The "connected" type draws lines from through each vertex, from the first one to the last one.
+The "connected" type draws lines through each vertex, from the first one to the last one.
 The "loop" type will additionally draw a final line from the last vertex back to the first one again, and the "segments" type will draw separate lines between each consecutive pair of vertices.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Open `basic_materials.py` for editing and add the following code after the `PointMaterial` class: